knuesel/callisto/README.md

    `count` can be `"position"` or `"execution"`, to select if a cell number refers to its position in the notebook (zero-based) or to its execution count.

-   `name` can be a string or an array of strings, or `auto` for the default names: `("metadata.label", "id", "metadata.tags")`.
-Each name in the array will be tried in order to check if a particular cell should be selected.
-A name of the form `x.y` refers to field `y` in field `x` of the cell.
+   `name-path` can be a string or an array of strings, or `auto` for the default paths: `("metadata.label", "id", "metadata.tags")`.
+Each string in the array specifies a path in the cell dict.
+The strings will be tried in order to check if a particular cell should be selected.
+A string of the form `x.y` refers to path `y` in path `x` of the cell.

    `cell-type` can be `"markdown"`, `"raw"`, `"code"`, an array of these values, or `"all"`.